dcppc/uncle-archie/attic/nginx.md

 }
 ```

+### Alternative Nginx Configuration

 Alternatively, if you want your server to be publicly available on a non-standard
-port, but still use SSL, for example being available at
+port like 8081, but still use SSL, for example being available at

 ```
 https://jenkins.mydomain.com:8081